francescoalemanno/cryptirust/README.md

-Here’s a documentation-style guide for your `cryptirust` package, taking inspiration from top Rust packages like Axum, Clap, and Actix, aiming for clarity, ease of use, and detailed examples.
-The goal is to make your package accessible and polished for other developers.

----

 # Cryptirust

 **Cryptirust** is a Rust library for generating highly customizable and pronounceable passwords.
 It provides a flexible API to create passphrases, word-based passwords, and sequences with symbols or numbers, with entropy calculation for each generated password.